 Please note that students who have previously received counseling from the Minnesota State Mankato Counseling Center may not be eligible for the internship program.

 Interested candidates should submit an application, including letter of intent, resume or vita, and unofficial graduate transcripts.
-THe Counseling Center follows the individual graduate programs set application deadlines, with our intent to begin interviewing master's-level applicants the week of January 18th and doctoral-level applicants the week of February 15th.
-Applications will continue to be accepted until all positions are filled.
+The Counseling Center follows the individual graduate programs set application deadlines, with our intent to begin interviewing master's-level applicants the week of January 18th and doctoral-level applicants the week of February 15th.
+Applications will continue to be accepted until all positions are filled. ***The Counseling Center has completed the 2021-2022 practicum/internship search.
+All positions have been filled at this time.
+For questions or interest regarding future training opportunities, please contact Dr. Miranda Hellenbrand at firstname.lastname@example.org.